geotools/geotools/docs/user/library/render/style.rst

 Notes on the use of symbolizers:

 * The symbolizer describes not just the shape that should appear but also such graphical properties as color and opacity
-* Symbolizers do have a default behaviour, after creating a Symbolizer you should supplying parameters to overide the default settings
+* Symbolizers do have a default behavior, after creating a Symbolizer you should supplying parameters to override the default settings
 * The original details of this object are taken from the OGC Styled-Layer Descriptor Report (OGC 01-077) version 0.7.2.
 * Renderers can use this information when displaying styled features.
   Though it must be remembered that not all renderers will be able to fully represent